apache/flink-web/improve-website.md

 1. Commit your changes to your local git repository. **Please Make sure that your commit does not include translated files (any files in the `content/` directory).** Unless your contribution is a major rework of the website, please squash it into a single commit.

-2. Push the commit to a dedicated branch of your fork of the Flink repository at Github.
+2. Push the commit to a dedicated branch of your fork of the Flink repository at GitHub.

 	```
 	git push origin myBranch